reccaller-ai/reccall/UPDATED_RECIPES.md

 ## 📁 Files

-- `updated-recipes.json`: Complete export of all 33 recipes
 - This document: Overview of recipe updates and repository integration
+- `starter-pack/`: Complete recipe collection with all 33 recipes